tessel/gprs-sim900/README.md

 The GPRS module follows the sim-900 AT command structure.
 The full documentation can be found here: [SIM-900 AT Command Manual](http://wm.sim.com/upfile/2013424141114f.pdf).

 You can control the GPRS module from the command line using the `command-line.js` example in the `examples/` directory.
-For example, you can check if your Tessel is connected to a network by running `AT+GCATT?`.
+For example, you can check if your Tessel is connected to a network by running `AT+CGATT?`.

 You can enter these commands in your console if your Tessel is running a script that contains the following code.